 Signing a contract for five years with minimum pay might not be the very best idea after all.

-If you truly desire to become a pilot in an airline, then this path might be the best way to take.
+If you genuinely desire to become a pilot in an airline, then this path might be the best way to take.
+Regardless of your payroll in the airline, you can pretty much live your dream.

 Assuming you want the airline to fund your pilot training, then I suggest you start early.